Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 1 MP
-Effect: Any Ability you use in the same turn as Retribution that requires an Attack roll can instead be made with Physical Defense Bonus if it is an Attack, or Mental Defense Bonus if it is a Spell.
+Effect: Any Ability you use in the same turn as Retribution that requires an Offense roll can instead be made with Physical Defense Bonus if it is an Attack, or Mental Defense Bonus if it is a Spell.
 Description: Preparing to strike using defensive attributes rather than offense.
 This could represent a change in stance, re-calibrating energy shields, or similar measures.

 #### Elemental Lance